felixchenfy/Realtime-Action-Recognition/README.md

 **Method:**
 *  Get the joints' positions by [OpenPose](https://github.com/ildoonet/tf-pose-estimation).
 *  Use a window size of 0.5s (5 frames).
-*  Fill in missing joints by their pos in previous frame.
+*  Fill in missing joints by their relative pos in previous frame.
 *  Extract features of joint positions and velocities, and apply PCA.
 *  Classify by DNN of 3 layers of 100x100x100 (or switching to other classifiers in one line).